 In our GPCR program, we are working to complete high-throughput surrogate de-orphanization of orphan GPCRs, or the identification of synthetic molecules that bind and functionally interact with the receptors, and to develop products that act at these new potential drug targets.
-As of May 9, 2013, we have identified and confirmed sets of compounds that interact selectively with, and modulate signaling of, 46 Class A orphan GPCRs.
+As of June 30, 2013, we had publicly announced that we had identified and confirmed sets of small-molecule compounds that interact selectively with, and modulate signaling of, 46 Class A orphan GPCRs.
+Additionally, on April 10, 2013, we announced positive data in the most commonly used model for studying the clinical and pathological features of multiple sclerosis in connection with compounds identified by Omeros to interact functionally with GPR17.